-The benefits for students who participate in this experiential workbased learning are extensive.
+The benefits for students who participate in this experiential work-based learning are extensive.
 Students are exposed to a variety of vocations and careers.
 They are able to observe and perform jobs that they may have had no idea existed in their communities.
 Within these work settings, students can learn firsthand about the skills are necessary to obtain these jobs and can better determine if they are suited for or interested in a job of that nature.

-SUMMARY AND EXCERPTS FROM FDOE NON-PAID COMMUNITY-BASED VOCATIONAL EDUCATION (CBVE) PROGRAMS TECHNICAL ASSISTANCE PAPER (TAP)- NOVEMBER 2005
+SUMMARY AND EXCERPTS FROM FDOE Non-Paid Community-Based Vocational Education (CBVE) Programs Technical Assistance Paper (TAP)- November 2005

-The purpose of the 38-page CBVE TAP is to outline helpful guidelines for non-paid CBVE programs and offer recommendations that constitute best practice.
+The purpose of the 38-page CBVE TAP is to outline helpful guidelines for non-paid CBVE programs and offer recommendations that, although not required, constitute best practice.
 The six major sections included in this document are as follows: